 A conversation developed between Julia and Jimmy on Facebook.
 Slowly, Julia began to open up her heart and told him about her fears and anxiety.
-Others from the community would listen in and give advice also, but it was always Jimmy's comments that bring some light into the dark shadows of her room.
+Others from the community would listen in and give advice also, but it was always Jimmy's comments that brought some light into the dark shadows of her room.

 One night, Jimmy asked her what she looked for in man?
 She replied, "Someone who would make me forget the sound of daytime soaps and the sight of structured wool."